Xfinity Home Pros & Cons

 The keychain remote is a 4-button key fob that is about the size of a car remote.
 Its four buttons let you disarm your system, set it to arm home or arm away, and trigger a panic alarm.

 Xfinity Home only offers two types of security sensors: door/window sensors and motion sensors.
-Both are included in the basic equipment package, but if you need more, you can always get additional sensors from Xfinity.
+Both are included in all equipment packages, but if you need more, you can always get additional sensors from Xfinity.

 The door/window sensor is a two-part device that attaches to your door and doorframe or window and window sill.
-When your door or window opens, the two components lose contact and that's what triggers an alarm.
-We recommend placing door/window sensors in every first-floor door and window as well as easily accessible second-floor windows.
+When your door or window opens, the two components lose contact and triggers an alarm.
+We recommend placing door/window sensors in every first-floor door and window as well as easily-accessible second-floor windows.

 If a room has multiple windows, you should consider getting a motion sensor instead.
 Xfinity Home's motion sensor uses PIR technology to detect movement.
-It's sensitive to movement caused by humans, but it might also trigger because of pets.
+It's pet-immune and can ignore pets up to 85 lbs.

 Both sensors sell for $49.95 each.